kmarler18/kmarler18/README.md

 Hi, I’m Kyle.

-I’m studying Computer Information Systems / Web Dev at Sinclair Community College in Dayton, OH.
-You can check out my Linkedin profile <a href="https://www.linkedin.com/in/kylemarler1/" target="_blank">here<a/>.
+I'm a developer at an Enterprise company in Ohio.
+You can view my Linkedin profile <a href="https://www.linkedin.com/in/kylemarler1/" target="_blank">here<a/>.

-I'm also a professional voice actor and session singer.
+I'm also a voice actor and session singer.
 You can view my work for that <a href="https://voiceofkyle.wordpress.com/" target="_blank">here<a/>.

 <!---